 Toyota GB (TGB) launched its Fund for a Better Tomorrow last year.
 It encourages and supports community projects in collaboration with local Toyota Centres and their staff.
 Helensburgh Toyota is very active in its local community and Andrew and Stewart were presented with a cheque for £2,175 from Toyota GB to add to the £1,904 they had already raised.

 “The Clydebank to Monte Carlo Challenge is a remarkable example of what can be achieved when local businesses such as Clydebank Post and Helensburgh Toyota team up together to support a cause that matters a lot to their community,” said Thomas.
 “We’ve established the TGB Fund precisely to encourage such activities at local level and we are delighted with the outcome.”

-And how did the smart new Yaris fare?
-Andrew enthused, “The satellite navigation proved to be an absolute godsend when we were driving through the Alps in very bad weather and roads all around us were being closed.
+And how did the 2012 Yaris fare?
+Andrew said: “The satellite navigation proved to be a godsend when we were driving through the Alps in very bad weather and roads all around us were being closed.
 It was able to re-route us each time until we reached our destination.
 The Yaris coped admirably during the heavy snowfalls we experienced.”

 Helensburgh Toyota’s Gary Mulvaney said: “We are delighted to play our part in the great historic event.
 As a local business, we are always keen to support our community and felt that with such a large number of forces and their families in our area we should do something.”

 Have you taken on a journey against the odds in your Yaris?
 Perhaps you’ve used your Toyota to help raise money for charity?
 Let us know by leaving your comment below.